-10.1 The starting point for calculating the contract value for the purposes of these Contract Standing Orders is that the contract value shall be the genuine pre-estimate of the value of the entire contract excluding Value Added Tax.
-This includes all payments to be made, or potentially to be made, under the entirety of the contract and for the whole of the predicted contract period (including proposed extensions and options).

-- 10.2 There shall be no artificial splitting of a contract to avoid the application of the provisions of the EU Rules and/or these Contract Standing Orders. - 10.3 The EU Rules can cover contracts, which are below the stated EU threshold, where they constitute repeat purchases and/or purchases of a similar type in a specified period.
-Responsible Officers should therefore seek advice on the application of the EU Rules where they envisage that they may require making such purchases.
+- 10.1 The starting point for calculating the contract value for the purposes of these Contract Standing Orders is that the contract value shall be the genuine preestimate of the value of the entire contract excluding Value Added Tax.
+This includes all payments to be made, or potentially to be made, under the entirety of the contract and for the whole of the predicted contract period (including proposed extensions, options and any ongoing revenue costs). - 10.2 There shall be no artificial splitting of a contract to avoid the application of the provisions of the Regulations and/or these Contract Standing Orders. - 10.3 Where Responsible Officers are considering repeat orders with a particular contractor, they must ensure that the cumulative value of the contract remains below the threshold used for the original contract award.
+If it is likely that the cumulative value of the contract would exceed such threshold, Responsible Officers should seek advice from legal or procurement on the options to ensure compliance with these Contract Standings Orders and Regulations.